Mark00V/Calculate-shape-functions/README.md

 Calculate spectral element method shape functions with arbitrary order for use as MATHEMATICA package

 1D, 2D shape functions

-Lagrange Polynomials with uniform and Lobatto node distribution Bernstein Polynomials
+Lagrange Polynomials with uniform and Lobatto node distribution, Bernstein Polynomials

+for increased readability as .txt, copy-paste code in .nb Notebook!